![]() |

 A kind of fiction with fantastic settings, characters, and events.
 Fiction

 The largest group.
-Incorporates the many kinds of fiction in the database including mystery, fantasy, historical fiction, realistic fiction, science fiction, and general fiction.
+Incorporates the many kinds of fiction in the database including mystery, fantasy, historical fiction, realistic fiction, science fiction, folktales, horror, and general fiction.
 Folktale

 Fiction set in a particular period, whose events and characters reflect that period, but may be only loosely related to historical events.
 History

 Reflecting what is considered history, dealing with historical events, people, or objects.
+Horror Fiction that is frightening and inducing feelings of terror.
 How-To

 Books that instruct how to perform a specific task such as sign language or gardening.
 Mathematics